jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-deconstructing-the-database.md

 specific things will appear in our design.

 So we want to move to an information model.
-We want to move away from a place oriented model to inforation.
+We want to move away from a place oriented model to information.
 And I am going to talk about that in the next slide.

 We want to split apart process: change acquisition; from perception: